Godsmith/trainfinity3/README.md

 ### Issues

-- map generated with inaccessible coal, but with one grass adjacent. see saved game.
 - crash when building a one-way in the middle of the station while the train is halfway
 - Track pricing is unpredictable and not refunded.
 - If there are multiple stations accepting the same thing adjacent to a platform, the